priya006/PokeMonApp/README.md

 ![2024-04-24 01 40 28](https://github.com/priya006/PokeMonApp/assets/16076524/33df0101-5a5f-4512-b69a-cbf3bfc0f71e)

 ## Improvements
-Compose Navigation Test(Android Test) setup has been done and can render the composables.
-Has to be improved more is the next steps

-Viewmodel has livedata instead we can have state flow

 Scroll state has to be maintained

-Viewmodel Test setup has been done and committed

 ## Assumptions
 Could not render the sprite image in the list page.
 The list api did not send image in response.